A Shark Sttacked My Best Friend

 To Jimmy

 Jimmy was my best friend for many years, but we drifted apart as we entered adulthood.
-We moved to different cities and pursued our separate lives.
+We moved to different cities and pursued separate lives.

 It never happened.

-In my mind, he will always be a teenager, a couple of years older than me, with that happy-go-lucky smile and those mischievous blue eyes.
+In my mind, he will always be a teenager—a couple of years older than me—with that happy-go-lucky smile and those mischievous blue eyes.
 In his quintessential Eddie Haskell ways, he’d charm all the adults with his sirs and ma’ams while dreaming up our next misadventure.
 A touch of bad boy, but with a heart of gold.

 Godspeed, Jimmy.